scollins83/deep-learning/README.md

+### See project directories below.
+All directories include final ipython notebooks which are project submissions.
+### Standalone script code for inference is currently being added to these specified repositories under scollins83 github account, using the trained models saved during projects for this course:
+* <b>language_translator</b>
+* <b>what_would_homer_say</b>

 # Deep Learning Nanodegree Foundation

 This repository contains material related to Udacity's [Deep Learning Nanodegree Foundation](https://www.udacity.com/course/deep-learning-nanodegree-foundation--nd101) program.
 It consists of a bunch of tutorial notebooks for various deep learning topics.
 In most cases, the notebooks lead you through implementing models such as convolutional networks, recurrent networks, and GANs.
 There are other topics covered such as weight intialization and batch normalization.